backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/KMS DVA.md

 - Also for Logs to be encrypted the *key policy must be updated* so that CloudWatch logs service can use KMS to encrypt and decrypt the logs.
 	- ![[attachments/Pasted image 20220601151248.png]]
-	- This just means our key can be used by the logs service.
+	- This just means our key can be used by CloudWatch logs.